Pinball Clemons: Honours

-Honorary Degrees
+Honorary degrees

-Michael "Pinball" Clemons has received honorary degrees from several universities.
+Clemons has received honorary degrees from several universities.
 These include:

+In 2022, Clemons received an honorary doctorate from Toronto Metropolitan University.

 Legacy

-In 2012 in honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
+In 2012, in honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
 The image was also used on presentation posters and other materials to promote the Grey Cup game and other celebrations associated with the centennial.